-If your enterprise is using Microsoft Teams, you have options with regards to your voice calling.
-Most notable of these is Direct Routing, which is why we wanted to take a look at what Direct Routing is, the benefits of it, and what to look for when selecting a provider.
+If your enterprise is using Microsoft Teams, you have options with regard to your voice calling.
+Most notable of these is Direct Routing, which is why we wanted to take a look at what Direct Routing is, its benefits, and what to look for when selecting a provider.

 To use Teams as your enterprise’s phone system means you have to connect it to the Public Switched Telephone Network (PSTN), provision and maintain phone numbers, and support E911 location management and call routing.